Rhodesian Bush War: Cold War politics

 The Soviet Union became involved in the Rhodesian Bush War to combat the push from the anti-communist West and to challenge the Chinese presence in the region.
 Soviet military technology quickly appeared in the Zimbabwean countryside and by 1979 ZIPRA were utilizing SAM weaponry to target Rhodesian civilian assets and Viscount aircraft.
-Just as they had done in various other African countries and conflicts, the Russians supported opposition forces with weapons and training.
-In addition to the physical assistance, Moscow launched a propaganda campaign exaggerating British involvement in the conflict in order to boost support for intervention.
+Just as they had done in various other African countries and conflicts, the Soviets supported opposition forces with weapons and training.
+Moscow also launched a propaganda campaign exaggerating British involvement in the conflict in order to boost support for intervention.
 The Soviets were large suppliers of munitions and training, but refused to directly enter the conflict.
 The Chinese, on the other hand, were limited in their abilities to offer tangible aid to the ZANLA.
 Chinese influence throughout the conflict was primarily focused on small scale sabotage efforts and anti-western propaganda.

-Inevitably, the Bush War occurred within the context of regional Cold War in Africa, and became embroiled in conflicts in several neighbouring countries.
+Because the Bush War occurred within the context of regional Cold War in Africa, it inevitably became embroiled in conflicts in several neighbouring countries.
 Such conflicts included the Angolan War of Independence (1961–1975) and Angolan Civil War (1975–2002), the Mozambican War of Independence (1964–1974) and Mozambican Civil War (1977–1992), the South African Border War (1966–1989), and the Shaba I (1977) and Shaba II (1978) conflicts.